Cantor Helman Lieber Biography

 Stabu Street Synagogue in Riga

 David Lieber came to the U.S. in 1912.
-Upon arrival, he lived with his brother Ruben in New York City for some time.
+Upon arrival, he lived with his brother Ruben (Helman's father) in New York City for some time.
 David organized Helman and his brothers into a synagogue choir, featuring Helman as soloist and Ruben as choirmaster.
 They sang at High Holiday services at synagogues in the Connecticut/New York area.
 David later moved to Chicago, where he gave concerts with a choir (see flyer below), owned a Jewish bookstore, and tutored students from the Hebrew Theological College, to which his bookstore also sold books.
-By 1926 he was a Hebrew teacher in Springfield, Illinois and around 1927 he moved to Kansas City where he was cantor and first spiritual leader of Kehilith Israel synagogue, a Hebrew teacher, choir director, and religious scribe (sofer).
+By 1926 he was a Hebrew teacher in Springfield, Illinois and around 1927 he moved to Kansas City, where he was cantor and first spiritual leader of Kehilith Israel synagogue, and a Hebrew teacher, choir director, and religious scribe (sofer).

 Advertisement for a performance of Cantor David Lieber in Chicago.
 Translation: